Czech gunmaker Colt CZ makes offer for Vista Outdoor

-PRAGUE, Nov 23 (Reuters) - Czech gunmaker Colt CZ Group CZG.PR has made a takeover offer to Vista Outdoor VSTO.N, valuing the U.S. sporting and outdoor goods group at about $1.7 billion, according to Reuters calculations.
+PRAGUE, Nov 23 (Reuters) - Czech gunmaker Colt CZ Group CZG.PR has made an offer to Vista Outdoor VSTO.N, valuing the U.S. sporting and outdoor goods group at about $1.7 billion, according to Reuters calculations.

-Vista said in a statement it had not made any determination about the $30 per share proposal, which is at a premium to its last closing price of around $25.75, though below a 2023 high of $33.78 hit in September.
+Vista said in a statement it had not made any determination about the $30 per share cash and stock proposal, which is at a premium to its last closing price of around $25.75, though below a 2023 high of $33.78 hit in September.

 Colt CZ said it proposed keeping the company together, scrapping Vista's planned sale of its sporting products business to privately held Czechoslovak Group (CSG), announced in October in a $1.91 billion deal.